BioBoost/object-oriented-programming-using-java/02_starting_in_java/hello_world.md

   */
 ```

 Do note that the initial code shows an `*` before each line in a block-comment.
 This is a special notation that is called Javadoc.
-It allows automatic generation of Javadoc manual pages similar to the Java API at https://docs.oracle.com/javase/8/docs/api/.
-More information about Javadoc can be found at http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html.
+It allows automatic generation of Javadoc manual pages similar to the Java API at [https://docs.oracle.com/javase/10/docs/api/](https://docs.oracle.com/javase/10/docs/api/).
+More information about Javadoc can be found at [http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html).

-> #### Warning::Too much Information
->
+{% hint style="warning" %}
+**Too much Information**

-> It is completely normal as a beginning programmer to place a lot of comments inside your code.
+It is completely normal as a beginning programmer to place a lot of comments inside your code.
 While this is helpful when learning to program, it is also kind of dangerous.
 Code typically changes while the project evolves and often comments do not.
 They can therefore contain wrong information about the code and become useless and even misleading.
 A good programmer (one that takes care of code) will not need a lot of comments.
 The best documentation is the code itself, of course provided that you take care of your naming of things and your code in general.
+{% endhint %}

 A second important part of your first program in Java is the main method shown again below.